Parsec (parser)

-Because a parser combinator-based program is generally slower than a parser generator-based program, Parsec is normally used for small domain-specific languages, while Happy is used for compilers such as GHC.
+Because a parser combinator-based program is generally slower than a parser generator-based program, Parsec is normally used for small domain-specific languages, while Happy is used for compilers such as the Glasgow Haskell Compiler (GHC).

 Other Haskell parser combinator libraries that have been derived from Parsec include Megaparsec and Attoparsec.

 Parsec is free software released under the BSD-3-Clause license.

 Example

 Parsers written in Parsec start with simpler parsers, such as ones that recognize certain strings, and combine them to build a parser with more complicated behavior.
 For example, digit parses a digit, and string parses a specific string (like "hello").